-For both IFQ fisheries, there have been some substantial changes in processing and harvesting engagement at the community-level since IFQ implementation, where engagement is intended to reflect multiple ways in which a community participates in the IFQ fisheries but is not inclusive of all activities related to the IFQ fisheries in a community and does not necessarily reflect a community's dependence on these fisheries.
-Processing engagement reflects IFQ landings and revenue, vessels making IFQ landings and processors receiving IFQ deliveries, while harvesting engagement reflects IFQ fishing activities by vessels owned by residents of the community.
+For both IFQ fisheries, there have been some substantial changes in processing and harvesting engagement at the community-level since IFQ implementation.
 Of those communities that were highly engaged in the processing of halibut prior to IFQ, Kenai, Ketchikan, Seattle, and Other Washington were no longer highly engaged by 2014.
-Of those communities that were highly engaged by 2014.
-Of those communities that were highly engaged by 2014.
+Of those communities that were highly engaged in the harvesting of halibut prior to IFQ, Anchorage, Ketchikan, and Oregon were no longer highly engaged by 2014.
 Of those communities that were highly engaged in the processing of sablefish prior to IFQ, Pelican, and Unalaska were no longer highly engaged by 2014.
-Of those communities that were highly engaged by 2014.
-Of those communities that were highly engaged by 2014.
-Of those communities that were highly engaged by 2014.
-Of those communities that were highly engaged by 2014.
-Of those
+Of those communities that were highly engaged in the harvesting of sablefish prior to IFQ, Oregon was no longer highly engaged by 2014.